-- 1 Press

-- 2 Select Activities > Other > Tempo Training .

-- 3 Press

-- 4 Select Settings > Swing Speed, and select an option.

-- 5 Complete a full swing, and hit the ball.
+- 1 Press . - 2 Select Activities > Other > Tempo Training. - 3 Press - 4 Select Settings > Swing Speed, and select an option. - 5 Complete a full swing, and hit the ball.
 The watch displays your swing analysis.

-Viewing the Tip Sequence
+V ewing the Tip Sequence

-The first time you use the Tempo Training activity, the watch displays a tip sequence to explain how your swing is analyzed.
+e first time you use the Tempo Training activity, the watch displays a tip sequence to explain how your swing analyzed.

-- 1 During your activity, press . - 2 Select Tips.
+1 During your activity, press .

+Select Tips .

 3 Press to view the next tip.

-Recording a Bouldering Activity
+Re ecording a Bouldering Activity

-You can record routes during a bouldering activity.
-A route is a climbing path along a boulder or small rock formation.
+ou can record routes during a bouldering activity.
+A route is a climbing path along a boulder or small rock rmation.

-- 1 From the watch face, press
+1 From the watch face, press .

-- 2 Select Activities > Outdoor > Bouldering.
+2 Select Activities > Outdoor > Bouldering.

-- Select a grading system.
+3 Select a grading system.

 NOTE: The next time you start a bouldering activity, the watch uses this grading system.
 You can hold • , select the activity settings, and select Grading System to change the system.

-- 4 Select the difficulty level for the route. - 5 Press Of to start the route timer. - 6 Start your first route. - 7 Press to finish the route. - 8 Select an option: - To save a successful route, select Completed. - To save an unsuccessful route, select Attempted. - To delete the route, select Discard. - 9 When you are done resting, press 🔾 to start your next route. - 10 Repeat this process for each route until your activity is complete. - 11 After your last route, press to stop the route timer.
+Select the difficulty level for the route.

+5 Press to start the route timer.

+6 Start your first route.

+7 Press to finish the route.

+Select an option:

+To save a successful route, select Completed.

+To save an unsuccessful route, select Attempted.

+To delete the route, select Discard .

+9 When you are done resting, press to start your next route.

+10 Repeat this process for each route until your activity is complete.

+11 After your last route, press to stop the route timer.

-12 Select Save.
+12 Select Save .

-Starting an Expedition
+St arting an Expedition

-You can use the Expedition activity to prolong the battery life while recording a multi-day activity.
+ou can use the Expedition activity to prolong the battery life while recording a multi-day activity.

-- 1 From the watch face, press \bigcirc .
+1 From the watch face, press .

-- 2 Select Activities > Outdoor > Expedition.
+Select Activities > Outdoor > Expedition.

-- 3 Press to start the activity timer.
+3 Press to start the activity timer.

 The device enters low power mode and collects GPS track points once an hour.
 To maximize battery life, the device turns off all sensors and accessories, including the connection to your smartphone.